teeniv001/hobo.video/README.md

 Instagram_Scrapper uses Instaloader library to get data from instagram and store it in .csv file

 ## Installation
 Open cmd and navigate to the folder you just put the extractor on.
+Then run the following command
 * pip install -r requirements.txt
 * python main.py